 Blade Grinders (£10-£50) work just like a kitchen mixer, smashing and slicing up the beans using small, exceptionally sharp blades.
 While quick, cheap and compact, blade grinders don't produce the most consistent coffee grounds, while the speed of the blades can burn the beans, altering the taste.

 To be frank, if you tell a coffee expert you use a blade grinder, they will laugh in your face.
 However, maybe the joke's on them: these versatile machines may not be the best for coffee but they are great for blitzing spices for cooking.

-Look for either ceramic or stainless steel grinders, and opt for conical, rather than wheel burrs for a quieter, gentler, grind.
+Look for either ceramic, stainless steel or hardened steel grinders, and opt for conical, rather than wheel burrs for a quieter, gentler, grind.